 And you can’t forget the protein.
 I always make sure my salad has a couple of different kinds of beans and on occasion I’ll add tempeh or tofu.
 This is what will really turn your salad from a side dish to an entree.

-Add the avocado, apple cider vinegar, water, lemon juice, garlic, herbs, onions, and agave to a food processor or blender.
+- Add the avocado, apple cider vinegar, water, lemon juice, garlic, herbs, onions, and maple syrup to a food processor or blender.
 While the blender or food processor is running, add the oil in a thin stream.
 Blend until thoroughly mixed.
 Add in salt and pepper to taste.